azukauteh/Azukauteh/README.md

  I'm Azuka Uteh :wave:

-I'm a passionate Software Engineer, dedicated to advancing my skills and contributing to the tech community.
+A passionate Software Engineer, dedicated to advancing my skills and contributing to the tech community.
 With a strong foundation in software engineering and networking, I aim to bring innovation to the digital landscape.

 ## About Me :rocket: